salesforce/pomgen/example/README.md

 bazel build //...
 ```

-pomgen requires [Python 2.7](https://github.com/salesforce/pomgen/issues/1).
 Make sure the pomgen tests pass.
 From the root of the repository:

 ```
 bazel test //...